moncla-lab/PMACS-Resources/README.md

  packagemanager -update

+### Increasing heap for JAVA jobs

+Sometimes for jobs that are really large BEAST will throw a java.lang.OutOfMemoryError error that it has reached heap memory.
+To deal with this you will set the heap memory higher for java doing the following steps:
+In an interactive job (bsub -Is bash) do the following:
+1. nano ~/.bashrc and add the following line:           export JAVA_TOOL_OPTIONS="-Xmx4g"
+2. If want to set it higher change the number, in this example it is 4gigabytes
+3. source ~/.bashrc

+When you run the jobs the heap should now be higher.

 ## Notes:

 ** always ensure that you are pointing to the right file location in your submission script